 The steps Obtaining the pairing code for accelerator authentication and Completing the authentication using the Add New Accelerator wizard (next topic) belong together, but are seldom carried out by the same person.
-Since the pairing code obtained from the IBM Db2 Analytics Accelerator Console is only valid for a limited time (30 minutes by default), the persons operating the console and IBM Db2 Analytics Accelerator Studio must coordinate the steps.
+Since the pairing code obtained from the IBM Db2 Analytics Accelerator Console is only valid for a limited time (30 minutes by default), the persons operating the console and the administration client must coordinate their steps.